vcvpaiva/DialecticaCategories/OldPapers/index.md

-Old Papers that were in the Birmingham website
+Old Papers that were on the Birmingham website

-1.
+1. [The Dialectica Model of State](), by Marcelo Correa, Hermann Hauesler and Valeria de Paiva